-When using regulatory body or professional body logos on a company website, make sure you have the right to use them and, if so, have appropriate permission, e.g. HCPC and SoR.
+When using regulatory body, professional body or professional organisations' logos on a company website, make sure you have the right to use them and, if so, have appropriate permission, e.g. HCPC, SoR and BMUS.

 Further information can be obtained from the Advertising Standards Authority (ASA).